Thea Foundation - Bernadett Nonprofit Spotlight

 Dr. Faustino Bernadett and Dr. Martha Molina Bernadett have chosen this nonprofit to spotlight as Thea Foundation has made great strides in advocating the importance of the arts in the development of Arkansas’s youth.

-Since 2004 Dr. Faustino Bernadett and Dr. Martha Molina Bernadett have spent much of their time and resources to reduce disparities in access to education in health across the United States through their foundation, The Molina Foundation.
-They work hand-in-hand with community-based organizations in vulnerable communities, and partner with preschool programs, clinics, schools, family service organizations, churches, and other civic organizations serving low-income and at-risk families.
+The foundation works hand-in-hand with community-based organizations in vulnerable communities, and partner with preschool programs, clinics, schools, family service organizations, churches, and other civic organizations serving low-income and at-risk families.

 Thea Foundation believes, as do Dr. Faustino Bernadett and Dr. Martha Molina Bernadett, that the arts are so vital to a truly enriching K-12 education, and the organization works diligently to reverse the trend in education of devaluing the arts in schools.